haoda-li/CubicCraft/docs/index.md

 ### Second week

-- Finish and test the basic cubic styliztion algorithm.
+- Finish and test the basic cubic stylization algorithm.
 - Write the GUI interface and include slides for tuning the parameters.

 ### Third week